toddbranch/ECE382/labs/lab5/index.md

 ## GitHub

 Don't forget to include your hardware schematic!
-Software flowcharts are also very useful.
+Software flowcharts and debugging information are also very useful.
+Finally, you'll also want to document which remote control you used.

 ## Grading